Flare by Spatie

 Creating a Span recorder

-A span recorder can be created by implementing the SpansRecorder
+A span recorder can be created by extending the SpansRecorder class:

 use Spatie\FlareClient\Enums\RecorderType;